Crystal Palace Dinosaurs

 Know Before You Go

-The nearest train station is Penge West, although it can also be reached from Crystal Palace station.
+The nearest train station is Penge West, although it can also be reached from Crystal Palace station and the terminus of the number 3 bus from Whitehall or Brixton.
+Enter the park from the south side and follow the signs to the dinosaurs.
 Public access to the islands is prohibited.